On-Premises Kubernetes Cost Monitoring

 Cost monitoring is helpful only if it can lead to adherence to a budget.
 The only way to stay within budget is to stop overspending before it becomes an end-of-month surprise.
 Once each Kubernetes tenant knows its own allocated daily spending according to usage, each tenant can set a daily budget based on historical use and forecasted business plans.
 A cost alert would simply compare each day’s allocated charges to a preset daily budget value and generate a notification to alert the right person who can decide how to reduce usage to stay within the daily budget.

-Kubecost offers four types of alerts to help with this process:
+Kubecost offers various types of alerts to help with this process, summarized below into four categories:

 5. Monitor Health

 All of the focus on staying within budget and reducing unnecessary spending can inadvertently create resource bottlenecks during critical peak business hours.
-The best way to ensure cost management measures aren’t cutting too deep into performance is to rely on health checks configured based on best practices and customized policies.
+The best way to ensure cost management measures aren’t cutting too deep into performance is to monitor your cluster’s health based on best practices and customized policies watching for conditions such as low cluster memory or pods stuck in a restart loop.

 For example, comparing CPU and memory usage over the past 24 hours and comparing it to provisioned capacity would indicate if the workloads lack the required headroom to operate safely.
 Another example is tracking out-of-memory (OOM) events and detecting an increase in their occurrence over ten minutes.
 One more example is a policy that would follow the total requested memory by all workloads and compare it to the overall available cluster memory.
 When these two numbers are too close, it would mean that the failure of one node would create havoc in the entire cluster.

-Kubecost pre-populates its product with health checks based on industry best practices to track various performance and security aspects of a Kubernetes cluster so that users can feel safe and be alerted of any violations while reducing unnecessary spending.
+Kubecost pre-populates its product with checks to monitor the health of the clusters based on industry best practices to track various performance and security aspects of a Kubernetes cluster so that users can feel safe and be alerted of any violations while reducing unnecessary spending.

 Installing Kubecost

-As referenced earlier in this article, Kubecost is a free and open-source tool designed to monitor your on-premise cluster costs.
+As referenced earlier in this article, Kubecost is a free tool for individual clusters designed to monitor your on-premises cluster costs.
 The usage data it collects never leaves your cluster, so there is no need to worry about security and privacy.
+However, a hosted version is also available for those who wish to defer the infrastructure maintenance and software updates to Kubecost.

 To get started:

-2. Enter estimated costs for your cluster’s on-premise infrastructure (see below)
+- Enter estimated costs for your cluster’s on-premises infrastructure (see below)

-Kubecost is available for download as a Helm chart at this link that contains further instructions: https://www.kubecost.com/install.html.
+Kubecost is available for download as a Helm chart at this link, which contains further instructions: https://www.kubecost.com/install.html.

 Entering Custom Pricing Values